Sunday, October 17, 2010

 Lime green - is it for everyone?

+I think in the future I will look back on this spring and summer as the time when I "discovered" lime green.
+I'm not naturally a fan of green, it doesn't look particularly good on me and it's never really caught my eye.
+So you can imagine my surprise, when I found myself continually being drawn to lime green this season!
 With all the gorgeous blue & green combinations fashion trends have brought us lately, I think I've seen a lot more lime green than ever before, as well as in different shades.
 Now there are people who have always liked and/or worn lime, but in my mind it has always been a color for "those people".
 I don't know what switch flipped in my mind, but suddenly I began realizing that this color really adds a lot of "fresh" and "pop" to whatever it accompanies, and really doesn't have to "match" anything to be included.
 It kind of goes with everything!
 (If you're not a lime green fan - take a moment to catch your breath after rolling your eyes at that statement!
 Okay, now read on ...)
 Soon after I realized my new attraction, Helen O'Donnell a local artist wrote this excerpt in her newsletter from The Gahanna Bead Studio, where she is co-owner in Gahanna, Ohio:

 "In Shades of Grey, [a sci-fi book by Jasper Fforde] lime - the hue not the fruit - is used somewhat as a tranquilizer, bringing a peaceful feeling of well-being to whomever gazes upon it.
 I'm not surprised.
 For years I've considered lime green, or chartreuse, to nearly be neutral; I cannot think of a single color in my wardrobe that lime cannot be worn with, and I'm drawn to it whenever I choose beads or clothing."